We love seeing our schools collaborate in creative and meaningful ways! #BetterTogether

 Good afternoon, I continue to be humbled by our community's resilience and thankful for the way you serve one another well.
 Over this past week, we have all experienced hardships, from loss of power to loss of homes.
 As we continue to recover, we want to reestablish our routines and have students and staff return to school and work as soon as it is safe.
 As of last night, we have power restored to all but one of our campuses.
 We anticipate full power restoration this week.
 Our staff have worked diligently this week to clear access to our campuses and address any damages so our buildings are ready for our One Lowndes family to safely return to school.
 Our primary concern remains road access due to downed trees and powerlines.
 We are working with EMA and county officials to determine which roads are safe to access, specifically for buses and car riders.
 I will provide an update by noon on Saturday.
 If you have not completed our Hurricane impact survey, please do so when you are able to access the internet.
 We are truly South Georgia Stong, and I am prouder than ever to serve this school system.
 We are #BetterTogether.
 Sandra Wilcher Superintendent https://forms.gle/DNNWsnnzW5i3ZBXS7

-7 months ago, Sandra Wilcher
+about 1 year ago, Sandra Wilcher

 SOGA